 Anyone with strong English and grammar skills has the ability to make money proofreading.
 You can earn an average of $45 per hour working for clients, or much more by hiring independent contractors.
 Many opportunities have a low barrier to entry, making it easy to get started.

 Can you be a proofreader without a degree?

 Proofreading is possible with or without a degree.
-However, having a degree in English can help you land a job sooner or get paid a higher rate.
+However, having a degree in English can help you land a job sooner or get paid to proofread at a higher rate.
 You can start applying for beginner jobs to fund your way through college, or build your career through hands-on experience.

 Are proofreaders in demand?